 What is the sound quality like?

-The C6 sounds fine.
 It is gratifying.
-The audio technical cartridge has a rich, warm kind of sound which is a little bit heavier than the neutral sound.
+The audio technical cartridge has a rich, warm sound which is a little bit heavier than the neutral sound.
 It favors the mid-bass.

-If you are kind of a person that likes the bass of a mid-range, then this turntable will be a perfect deal for you.
+If you are the kind of a person who likes the bass of a mid-range, then this turntable will be the perfect deal for you.
 On the other hand, the higher frequencies are a bit rolled off.
 At high volumes, they may appear distorted, which isn’t the greatest dealbreaker in the grand scheme of things.

-No, there aren’t a lot of background noises.
-The turntable provides a good sound quality overall without any interference from behind.
+No, there are not a lot of background noises.
+The turntable provides a clear sound quality overall without any interference from behind.

 Are the speakers good quality?